100 Celebrities who grew up in small cities

 Mark Brown // Getty Images

 Yankees nice Derek Jeter spent most of his childhood in Kalamazoo, Mich., however he was born and spent his early years in Pequannock Township, N.J.
-Those roots contributed to his rise to stardom—to not point out a fierce rivalry along with his personal father.
-The senior Jeter was a giant Tigers fan, however as a result of the longer term All-Star shortstop began his life in North Jersey, he rooted for the workforce he would in the future result in a number of World Series—the New York Yankees.
+Those roots contributed to his rise to stardom—to not point out a fierce rivalry together with his personal father.
+The senior Jeter was an enormous Tigers fan, however as a result of the long run All-Star shortstop began his life in North Jersey, he rooted for the group he would in the future result in a number of World Series—the New York Yankees.

 Matt Winkelmeyer // Getty Images

-Before she was an Oscar-winning actress, Jennifer Lawrence was a daily woman rising up within the common small city of Indian Hills, Ky., a suburb of Louisville.
-In 2013, she arrived on the Oscars along with her mother and father and siblings, who, based on the New York Daily News, insist their well-known member of the family continues to be a small-town woman at coronary heart.
+Before she was an Oscar-winning actress, Jennifer Lawrence was a daily lady rising up within the common small city of Indian Hills, Ky., a suburb of Louisville.
+In 2013, she arrived on the Oscars together with her dad and mom and siblings, who, based on the New York Daily News, insist their well-known member of the family remains to be a small-town lady at coronary heart.

 John Phillips // Getty Images